Squish for Qt Tutorials

 Objects are identified by names that Squish generates.
 See How to Identify and Access Objects for full details.

-The generated code is about 35 lines of code.
-Here's an extract that just shows how Squish records clicking the Edit menu's Add option, typing in Jane Doe's details into the Add dialog, and clicking OK at the end to close the dialog and update the table.
+The script is about 35 lines of code.
+Here's an extract that just shows how Squish records clicking the Edit menu's Add action, typing in Jane Doe's details into the Add dialog, and clicking OK at the end to close the dialog and update the table.

 clickButton(waitForObject(names.address_Book_MyAddresses_adr_Add_QToolButton)) snooze(.5) # qt4/linux workaround type(waitForObject(names.forename_LineEdit), "Jane") type(waitForObject(names.forename_LineEdit), "<Tab>") type(waitForObject(names.surname_LineEdit), "Doe") type(waitForObject(names.surname_LineEdit), "<Tab>") type(waitForObject(names.email_LineEdit), "jane.doe@nowhere.com") type(waitForObject(names.email_LineEdit), "<Tab>") type(waitForObject(names.phone_LineEdit), "123 555 1212") clickButton(waitForObject(names.address_Book_Add_OK_QPushButton))